-Who Are the Residents of Huntley Park District?
+Who are Residents of the Huntley Park District?

 You are a resident of the Huntley Park District if you pay taxes to the district and reside in our boundaries.
 A utility bill will constitute proof of residency.